Understanding the Forces That Make Up Your Life and the True Purpose of Meditation

 Imagine if, every moment we want to eat McDonald’s and ice cream, we eat it.

-If, every moment we feel aggression and anger, we yell and attack.
+If, every moment we feel aggression and anger, we yell, curse and fistfight.

-If, every moment we are lazy and unmotivated, we just lay in bed and doomscroll and watch Netflix.
+If, every time we are lazy and unmotivated, we just lay in bed all day and doomscroll and watch Netflix.

-We must suppress certain tendencies, in order to not be destructive for as long as they are still alive in us.
+We must suppress certain tendencies (samskara's or vasana's) in order to not be destructive, for as long as these tendencies are still alive in us.

 And we must discipline ourselves into healthy behaviors, to reap the good benefits, even before they become an effortless part of our life.